Marconi scandal: Views

 The historian Ian Christopher Fletcher wrote:

 The Marconi scandal had unfolded in the context of bitter fights over such issues as Irish Home Rule and British land reform.
 Coming amid nebulous charges traded by Liberals and Conservatives about the evils of aristocracy and protectionism, on the one hand, and of plutocracy and socialism, on the other hand, the scandal only served to deepen public disillusionment with pre-war party politics.

 In 1936, G. K. Chesterton credited the Marconi scandal with initiating a subtle but important shift in the attitude of the British public:

 It is the fashion to divide recent history into Pre-War and Post-War conditions.
 I believe it is almost as essential to divide them into the Pre-Marconi and Post-Marconi days.
 It was during the agitations upon that affair that the ordinary English citizen lost his invincible ignorance; or, in ordinary language, his innocence....
 I think it probable that centuries will pass before it is seen clearly and in its right perspective; and that then it will be seen as one of the turning-points in the whole history of England and the world.

 Bryan Cheyette argues that the negative 'Jewish financier' stereotype was present first and indeed was established in British culture quite some time before the scandal broke.

-Portrayal in media
+In popular culture

-Season 2 of the television show Downton Abbey included the Marconi scandal as a plot point.
-Lavinia revealed that she gave information about illegal share dealing to Sir Richard Carlisle.
+The television series Downton Abbey used the Marconi scandal as a plot element during the second season, with Lavinia Swire sharing evidence about illegal dealings to Sir Richard Carlisle.